Redefining the Standard for Quality Cannabis

 What’s the shelf life on unused Boveda?

 Left tightly closed in the original packaging, Boveda will have a 2 year shelf life, even if you’ve removed some from the original package.
-This is because Boveda packaging has a very high moisture barrier and you’re only making the Boveda “work” for the small amount of time the package has been opened.
+This is due to Boveda’s packaging having a very high moisture barrier and you’re only making the Boveda “work” for the small amount of time the package has been opened.

 Does Boveda make a storage container?